I Said to Myself 'My Attention Span Is Shot'. Here’s How I Got It Back

 Reflecting on the process, the idea of focus itself evolved for me—it became less about restriction and more about freedom to engage deeply.

-The Surprising (and Sometimes Annoying) Side Effects of Mood Disorder
+The Surprising (and Sometimes Annoying) Side Effects of Mood Disorder on Cognitive Function

 Of course, it wasn’t all enlightenment and deep focus.
 There were moments when I felt too aware—of how often I’d used my phone to avoid uncomfortable feelings, of how much I relied on screens to fill silences or to engage in rote activity just to pass the time.